Pictured: Stanley Growler

 - Other Issues: Chilling and Cloudiness

-The remaining growlers are stainless.
-These are great because you can take them to the beach or the pool without being concerned about broken glass…
+Stainless Growlers: The remaining growlers are stainless.
+These are great because you can take them to the park, beach or pool without being concerned about broken glass.
+They also generally look amazing.

-64 oz+, 18/8 Stainless, Double Wall, Vacuum Insulated Growler.
-It’s labeled as 64 oz but it’s actually about 69 oz.
-That extra space gives you head space, much like a traditional glass growler.
-Check out my Hands on Review of this growler.
+Lifeline 7508 Silver Stainless Steel Vacuum Insulated Double Wall Barrel Style Growler – 64 oz.
+Capacity 64 oz+, 18/8 Stainless, Double Wall, Vacuum Insulated Growler.
+This is labeled as 64 oz but I think it’s actually a little larger – See: [Hands on Review].
+The extra space gives you head space, much like a traditional glass growler.
+Additional Colors and a Carrier are also available.

 Tap a Draft System.
 I’m a happy Tap a Draft user.
 This system comes with three 1.5 Gallon Bottles, A Tap and CO2 Cartridges for serving.
 4.5 gallon total capacity is just about the perfect size for a finished 5 gallon batch.
 Or, fill one bottle up off of your kegerator faucet.
 This tap also works with 3L PET Soda Bottles.